-Given the evolving nature of these crisis, the Economic Impact Assessment was built around different scenarios.
-These scenarios are based on the latest CSO data and focused on the Creative, Arts and Entertainment activities in Ireland which represents the core of the Arts sector (e.g. performing Arts, support activities to performing Arts, artistic creation, operation of Arts facilities).
-A case study has also been carried out to assess the specific impact on Arts council funded organisations.
+Given the evolving nature of these crises, the Economic Impact Assessment was built around three different scenarios.
+These scenarios are based on the latest CSO data and focused on the Creative, Arts and Entertainment activities in Ireland which represents the core of the Arts sector (e.g. Performing Arts, Support activities to Performing Arts, Artistic creation, Operation of Arts facilities).
+A case study has also been carried out to assess the specific impact on Arts Council funded organisations.

-These three scenarios are built on different types of impacts, detailed in the Appendix of this document and in particular:
+These three scenarios are built on different types of impacts, detailed in the appendices of this document and in particular:

-- · The impact on activity, driven by government restrictions and social distancing guideline - The impact on consumer spending, driven by evolving customer behaviours and purchasing power - The impact on exports, driven by oversea visitors - The impact on investment, driven by public and private stakeholders
+- The impact on activity, driven by government restrictions and social distancing guideline - The impact on consumer spending, driven by evolving customer behaviours and purchasing power - The impact on exports, driven by overseas visitors - The impact on investment, driven by public and private stakeholders

-As agreed with the COVID-19 working Group, the three scenarios are based on the following assumptions regarding restrictions applying to the Arts sector specifically (e.g. closed venues, closed borders, restricted businesses operations, social distancing guidelines).
+As agreed with the Arts Council, the three scenarios are based on the following assumptions regarding restrictions applying to the Arts sector specifically (e.g. closed venues, closed borders, restricted business operations, social distancing guidelines).